-This page assumes a little familiarity with the game in general - those new to tiddlywinks are encouraged to read an introduction to the game first.
+This introduction to tiddlywinks shots assumes a little familiarity with the game in general - those new to tiddlywinks are encouraged to read a primer to the game first.

 A squop is played by pulling the wink sideways into the mat while pressing down on it, dragging the squidger across the surface of the wink until it reaches the edge.
 As the squidger leaves the edge of the wink, the wink is released - the mat returns to its original shape, pushing the wink away from the direction where the squidger left it.
 The upward pressure on the wink from the mat propels the wink up into the air.
 By controlling the force applied to the wink before release, the player controls how far the wink moves.